 TAP Craft Beer Bar

 Possibly the cheapest craft beer bar in Singapore, where all pints cost S$10++.
 Half pints are S$8++.
 TAP have 2 locations in Singapore, one at Capitol Piazza and one in Robertson Quay.
 20 taps are on rotation, although they have beers from world wide, it seems like the focus are on American beers.
-I don’t complain!
 They serve good, although maybe not too healthy, pub food.
 TAP has a stamp card where you get a free pint after 10 pints, only valid for 3 months from first stamp though.
+There are numerous quality issues with their beer though, and I’ve stopped going there.

 A popular bar along Discovery Walk at 313@Somerset.
 They serve mainly Japanese craft beer with 8 taps and a wide selection of bottles, THE place in Singapore for your Japanese cravings.
 The kitchen serves up some amazing Japanese curry (best in town?) and yakitori.
 Make sure to come by early, there are different pricing for the draft beer depending on time.
 HH from opening until 6pm, 6-8pm and then regular price from 8pm until closing.